To strengthen youth and families, and to reduce the incidence of delinquency, abuse and neglect through volunteer involvement.

 The film’s mission is to educate, inform and inspire people to effectively self-regulate their screen time.

-Youth Assistance has made it possible for a free
+Youth Assistance made it possible for a free

 Every Spring, Berkley/Huntington Woods Youth Assistance recognizes youth from the Berkley School District for their positive, volunteer contributions to their schools and communities.
 Nominations are solicited mid-Winter from school faculty and administrators, local faith communities, local municipalities, and private citizens.

-While we were unable to have a ceremony on April as we had planned, we honored 25 students that were nominated by teachers, administrators, and other staff.
+While we were unable to have a ceremony in April 2020 as we had planned, we honored 25 students that were nominated by teachers, administrators, and other staff.

 They received a lawn sign, certificate and letter, and a surprise visit from The Youth Recognition committee.